-SNP for heart patients can include:
+SNPs for heart patients can include:

 - Clinical case management programs designed to help beneficiaries

-Benefits of Medicare SNPs
+Benefits of Medicare SNPs?

-Special Needs Plan Limitations
+What are the Special Needs Plan Limitations?

+These policies must provide the same service options, coverage, benefits, protections, and rights that Original Medicare offers.
 However, SNPs may have different rules, costs, and restrictions.
-Restrictions may include receiving healthcare and services from providers within the SNP’s network.
+Restrictions may include receiving health care and services from providers within the SNP’s network.

-Exceptions for care include; if a beneficiary suffers a sudden illness requiring the E.R. or urgent care services or if a beneficiary has End-Stage Renal Disease (ESRD) requiring dialysis out of the service area.
+Exceptions for care include if a beneficiary suffers a sudden illness requiring the E.R. or urgent care services or if a beneficiary has End-Stage Renal Disease (ESRD) requiring dialysis out of the service area.

+These plans require beneficiaries to use an in-network primary care physician or care coordinator to assist with health care.
 Referrals to see specialists in the SNPs network are often required.
 On the other hand, some services or specialists don’t require referrals; specifically, annual mammogram screenings and pap tests/pelvic exams.

 Enrolling in a Medicare Advantage Special Needs Plan